About Dalrymple Gap

 - Do not feed wildlife, including birds and fish—it is harmful to their health.

 - Rubbish bins are not provided.
 Do not bury rubbish—take it with you when you leave.
 This includes cigarette butts, which do not decompose.

 - Toilets are not provided.
-To guard against pollution and disease, bury human waste and toilet paper at least 15 centimetres deep and 100 metres from the carpark, walking tracks and any water bodies.
+To guard against pollution and disease, bury human waste and toilet paper at least 15cm deep and 100m from the carpark, walking tracks and any water bodies.